 Consultant and any subcontractor shall pay each employee engaged in the trade or occupation not less than the prevailing hourly wage rate.
-In accordance with the provisions of Section 1770 of the Labor Code, the

-Professional Services Contract - KIMLEY-HORN AND ASSOCIATES, INC. - PROJECT NO. PW1713/FEDERAL PROJECT NO. HSIPL-5008(166)
+In Professional Services Contract - KIMLEY-HORN AND ASSOCIATES, INC. - PROJECT NO. PW1515 / FEDERAL PROJECT NO. CML-5008(148)